 GIS in the Library

-The Brandaleone Family Center for Data and Visualization Services is on the second floor of Perkins Library, room 226.
+The Brandaleone lab for Data and Visualization Services is located in the Edge on the first floor of Bostock.
 Installed mapping software includes:

 - Google Earth Pro